cyberman54/ESP32-Paxcounter/docs/configuration/index.md

 ## Syncing multiple paxcounters

 A fleet of paxcounters can be synchronized to keep all devices wake up and start scanning at the same time.
 Synchronization is based on top-of-hour as common time point of reference.
 This feature requires time-of-day to be present on each device.
 Thus, `TIME_SYNC_INTERVAL` option, as explained above, must be enabled.
 Wake up syncing is enabled by setting `SYNCWAKEUP` in `paxcounter.conf` to a value X, greater than zero, and smaller than `SLEEPCYCLE`.
 This defines a time window, centered at top-of-hour, sized +/- X seconds.
-If a device, returning from sleep, would wakeup within this time windows, the wakeup will be adjusted to top-of-hour.
+If a device, returning from sleep, would wakeup within this time window, it's wakeup will be adjusted to top-of-hour.

 ## Wall clock controller